-(b) Includes payments by the Company on behalf of the NEOs of long-term disability insurance premiums.
+- (b) Amounts shown in this column include the automobile-related perquisites for each NEO as set forth in the table below. - (c) Includes payments by the Company on behalf of the NEOs of long-term disability, short-term disability and life insurance premiums.